 More information is available on her website at www.abbiebetinis.com.

 Composer Abbie Betinis writes music called “inventive, richly melodic” (The New York Times), “superb… whirling, soaring” (Tacoma News Tribune), and “the highlight” of the program (Boston Globe).

 With over 50 commissioned works for ensembles such as Cantus, the Dale Warland Singers, New England Philharmonic, and The Rose Ensemble, Abbie has been awarded a McKnight Composer Fellowship, grants from the American Composers Forum, ASCAP, and Jerome Foundation, and was recently listed in NPR Music’s Top 100 Composers Under 40.

 Her music is published by G. Schirmer, Graphite Publishing, and Kjos, among others.
-A strong proponent of small business and cooperative models, she is a founding member of the Independent Music Publishers Cooperative and runs her own company, Abbie Betinis Music Co.
-LLC, which now publishes and distributes her sheet music internationally.
+A strong proponent of small business and cooperative models, she is President of the Independent Music Publishers Cooperative and also runs her own company, Abbie Betinis Music Co.
+LLC, which publishes and distributes her sheet music internationally.